Where do I find this?

 Automatic access revocation.
 When Apple approves a refund, the SDK detects it via the transaction observer and immediately revokes access.
 Payo.hasAccess, .requiresAccess(), and all reactive state update automatically.

-If your app has different feature levels — for example, a "Pro" plan that unlocks basic features and a "Premium" plan that unlocks everything — use named groups so you can gate each set of features independently.
+If your app has different feature levels — for example, a "Pro" plan and a "Premium" plan — configure tiers in your Payo dashboard during setup and check them by name.

 struct FeatureView: View {